-- On the day of the appointment, be there on time with all of the required documents.
+- Attend the interview.
+On the day of the appointment, be there on time with all of the required documents.
 Do not be late since if you are late even for a few minutes they will probably cancel your appointment.

-- After you pay the visa fee, you will be issued a receipt which you have to keep in order to collect your processed application.
+- Pay the visa fee.
+After you pay the visa fee, you will be issued a receipt which you have to keep in order to collect your processed application.

-After you receive your visa check visa data for possible mistakes.
+After you receive your passport with the visa sticker, check it data for possible mistakes.
 Pay particular attention to the visa start and end dates, the correct spelling of your name, as well as the number of entries you were granted.

 Extending Your Researcher Visa

 After you obtain your Researcher Long Term Visa and come to Germany, you have the possibility to bring your children and spouse with you.
-You should note that it is a condition for your children to be underage and not married.
+Note that it is required for your children to be underage and not married.
 You also must fulfill other requirements as:

-- You have to prove that you have enough living space for the family members you want to bring in Germany (as judged by the German authorities)
+- Prove that you have enough living space for the family members you want to bring in Germany (as judged by the German authorities).

-- You have to show you can financially support yourself and the family members that are going to join you.
+- Show you can financially support yourself and the family members that are going to join you.

-- You should submit proof that these family members have at least basic German knowledge.
+- Submit proof that these family members have at least basic German knowledge.

-Your spouse is also eligible to work in Germany during his or her stay.
-But the approval of the Federal Employment Agency to take up employment, is a must.
+- Your spouse is also eligible to work in Germany during his or her stay.
+However, the approval of the Federal Employment Agency to take up employment is necessary.